 1. General information

 1.1.
-As contractor (CN), CYBERTEC provides services to the client (CL) in the field of information technology.
-These General Terms & Conditions are to be viewed as an integrated part of all offers, contracts or Service Level Agreements (SLA) by the CN and shall be valid in their most current form if cooperation between the CN and the CL is established.
+CYBERTEC provides services to the client in the field of information technology.
+These General Terms & Conditions are to be viewed as an integrated part of all agreements between CYBERTEC and the client.
+They shall be valid in their most current form if cooperation between CYBERTEC and the client is established.

 1.2.
-These General Terms & Conditions (T&Cs) apply to all current and future services provided by the CN to the CL, even in the event that the T&Cs are not explicitly referred to when the contract is concluded.
-The CL’s terms and conditions shall only apply if they have been acknowledged by the CN in writing.
+These General Terms & Conditions apply to all current and future services provided by CYBERTEC to the client, even in the event that the Terms & Conditions are not explicitly referred to when a contract is concluded.
+The clients’ terms and conditions shall only apply if they have been acknowledged by CYBERTEC in writing.

 1.3.
-Unless otherwise agreed, offers made by the contractor are valid for 30 days and without obligation.
+Unless otherwise agreed upon, offers made by the contractor are valid for 30 days and without obligation.

 2. Scope of performance

-2.5.
-The selection of the employees providing the contractual services is the responsibility of the contractor.
-The contractor shall also be entitled to call in third parties for this purpose.
+2.4.
+The selection of the employees providing the contractual services is the responsibility of CYBERTEC.
+There is no entitlement to the use of certain employees or subcontractors.
+CYBERTEC is also entitled to use third parties for this purpose.

 2.7.
 Both contracting parties can request a change to the scope of performance at any time (“Change Request”).
 A Change Request must however include an exact description of the requested change, the reasons for the change, and its impact on scheduling and costs in order to allow the addressees of the Change Request to conduct an appropriate assessment.
 A Change Request shall only become binding once both contracting parties have accepted it.